foodiemee/foodiemee.github.io/_posts/2019-09-19-Python-Oop.md

 </code>
 </pre>

 {% include MyNote.html note_type="Info" span_note="Info" text="The keyword pass is a kind of placeholder.
 It says, “There’s nothing more to do here for now; I’ll come back and add things later.”
 Or, you might just use it as a permanent no-op (no operation).
-Occasionally this is needed because Python has no statement terminator; therefore, it has no way to specify a blank statement other than **pass**." %}
+Occasionally this is needed because Python has no statement terminator; therefore, it has no way to specify a blank statement other than <b>pass</b>." %}

 Let us create a new objects of our class Employee:
 <pre class="line-numbers">
 <code class="python">